 - Plant type/canopy layer: evergreen, perennial, small shrub (prostrate)

 - Size at maturity: 5-8" tall, 2-5' wide

 - Growth rate/ease: fast growth rate, easy to grow

-- Native habitat/range: Thrives in a wide range of habitats including ocean bluffs, sandy flats, rocky hillsides, mixed woods, and coniferous forests up to 2800 meters across Oregon as well as into CA, ID, NV, WA; north to AK, east to CO, Canada and northeastern US.
+- Native habitat/range: thrives in a wide range of habitats including ocean bluffs, sandy flats, rocky hillsides, mixed woods and coniferous forests, up to 2800m, in the Pacific Northwest from Alaska to northern California, as well across most northern states and Canada.
 Portland Plant List - yes.

 Gardening with Kinnikinnick: Kinnikinnick is ideal for sunny locations with soils that are nutrient-poor, acidic, rocky or sandy and have limited water input.
-It is extremely tolerant of the elements, including salt and wind and can be used to replace lawns in these tough areas.
+It is extremely tolerant of the elements, including salt and wind and can be used on tough exposed slopes and other sunny problem areas.
 It will also cascade nicely over ornamental rocks and borders.

 Photo Credit 1: "Arctostaphylos uva-ursi" by Jörg Hempel is licensed under CC BY-SA 2.0

 Photo Credit 2: Karli Del Biondo, Beetles and Bees

 Photo Credit 3: Tara Lemezis, Tiny Seed Photography